Crime and Punishment: Part 5

 Raskolnikov attends the Marmeladovs' post-funeral banquet at Katerina Ivanovna's apartment.
 The atmosphere deteriorates as guests become drunk and the half-mad Katerina Ivanovna engages in a verbal attack on her German landlady.
 With chaos descending, everyone is surprised by the sudden and portentous appearance of Luzhin.
 He sternly announces that a 100-ruble banknote disappeared from his apartment at the precise time that he was being visited by Sonya, whom he had invited in order to make a small donation.
 Sonya fearfully denies stealing the money, but Luzhin persists in his accusation and demands that someone search her.
 Outraged, Katerina Ivanovna abuses Luzhin and sets about emptying Sonya's pockets to prove her innocence, but a folded 100-ruble note does indeed fly out of one of the pockets.
 The mood in the room turns against Sonya, Luzhin chastises her, and the landlady orders the family out.
-But Luzhin's roommate Lebezyatnikov angrily asserts that he saw Luzhin surreptitiously slip the money into Sonya's pocket as she left, although he had thought at the time that it was a noble act of anonymous charity.
-Raskolnikov backs Lebezyatnikov by confidently identifying Luzhin's motive: a desire to avenge himself on Raskolnikov by defaming Sonya, in hopes of causing a rift with his family.
+But Luzhin's roommate Lebezyatnikov arrives, and angrily asserts that he saw Luzhin surreptitiously slip the money into Sonya's pocket as she left, although he had thought at the time that it was a noble act of anonymous charity.
+Raskolnikov backs Lebezyatnikov up by confidently identifying Luzhin's motive: a desire to avenge himself on Raskolnikov by defaming Sonya, in hopes of causing a rift with his family.
 Luzhin is discredited, but Sonya is traumatized, and she runs out of the apartment.
 Raskolnikov follows her.

 Back at her room, Raskolnikov draws Sonya's attention to the ease with which Luzhin could have ruined her, and consequently the children as well.
 But it is only a prelude to his confession that he is the murderer of the old woman and Lizaveta.
-Painfully, he tries to explain his abstract motives for the crime to the uncomprehending Sonya.
+Painfully, he tries to explain his abstract motives for the crime to uncomprehending Sonya.
 She is horrified, not just at the crime, but at his own self-torture, and tells him that he must hand himself in to the police.
 Lebezyatnikov appears and tells them that the landlady has kicked Katerina Ivanovna out of the apartment and that she has gone mad.
 They find Katerina Ivanovna surrounded by people in the street, completely insane, trying to force the terrified children to perform for money, and near death from her illness.
 They manage to get her back to Sonya's room, where, distraught and raving, she dies.
 To Raskolnikov's surprise, Svidrigailov suddenly appears and informs him that he will be using the ten thousand rubles intended for Dunya to make the funeral arrangements and to place the children in good orphanages.
 When Raskolnikov asks him what his motives are, he laughingly replies with direct quotations of Raskolnikov's own words, spoken when he was trying to explain his justifications for the murder to Sonya.
 Svidrigailov has been residing next door to Sonya, and overheard every word of the murder confession.